HDrizzle/stack_machine/README.md

 3. `ALU-B` - ALU latch B
 4. `GOTO-A` - Control unit - Execution pointer GOTO latch A (first byte)
 5. `GOTO-B` - Control unit - Execution pointer GOTO latch B (second byte)
-6. `GOTO-DECIDE` - Control unit - GOTO decider (For GOTO-IF)
+6. `GOTO-DECIDER` - Control unit - GOTO decider latch (For GOTO-IF)
 7. `SRAM` - General SRAM - Write
 8. `SRAM-INC-ADDR` - General SRAM - Write (++ address)
 9. `SRAM-ADDR-A` - General SRAM - Address latch A
 10. `SRAM-ADDR-B` - General SRAM - Address latch B
-11. `GPIO-CONFIG` - Each bit corresponds with a GPIO pin where a 1 is an output and a 0 is an input
-13. `GPIO-WRITE` - Writes to GPIO pins configured as outputs
+11. `GPIO-WRITE` - Writes to GPIO output pins
+12. `STACK-OFFSET` - Sets the stack offset

 Devices that can set the state of the bus:

 0. `STACK-NO-POP` - Stack controller (Don't pop)
 1. `STACK-POP` - Stack controller (pop)
 2. `ALU` - ALU output
-3. `PROG-CONST` - Control unit - Const program byte
+3. Control unit instruction bits 4 - 11, used for the `WRITE` instruction
-4. `PROG-ADDR-A` - Control unit - Execution pointer first byte
+4. `PROG-ADDR-A` - Control unit - Execution pointer first byte.
+This along with the second one will be needed for putting function return addresses on the stack.
 5. `PROG-ADDR-B` - Control unit - Execution pointer second byte
 6. `SRAM` - General SRAM - Read
 7. `SRAM-INC-ADDR` - General SRAM - Read (++ address)
 8. `SRAM-ADDR-A` - General SRAM - Address bits 0 - 7
 9. `SRAM-ADDR-B` - General SRAM - Address bits 8 - 15
-10. `GPIO-READ` - Reads all the GPIO pins including the ones set to outputs
+10. `GPIO-READ` - Reads GPIO input pins
-11. Control unit next program byte, used for the `PUSH` instruction

 # The Stack

 The stack will simply be a piece of memory seperate from the program memory managed by hardware.
-Whenever the stack controller is given write access to the bus it will write the byte that is currently at the top-of-stack pointer and then it will decrement the pointer.
+Whenever the stack controller is given write access to the bus it will write the byte that is currently at the top-of-stack pointer and then it may decrement the pointer.

 ## Stack offset

-The stack offset will be a 16-bit number subtracted from the top-of-stack pointer **only during non-pop reads**.
-It will be set by the main controller from program memory.
+The stack offset will be an 8-bit number subtracted from the top-of-stack pointer **only during non-pop reads**.
+It will be written to from the bus.

 # ALU